theodorewahle/workshop-ws-04-16-static-gen/README.md

-# CS52 Workshops:  STATIC SITE GENERATORS (JEKYLL)
+# CS52 Workshops: Introduction to Static Site Generators (Jekyll)

 ![](https://media.giphy.com/media/5wWf7H89PisM6An8UAU/giphy.gif)

-Static site generators allow the entire site to be built at one time on your computer before being put on the server.
-Static sites respond to requests much faster than dynamic ones, provide improved security since there's nothing dynamic to be exploited, and is better suited at handling traffic surges since it only needs to serve static files.
-Static sites can be a great solution if your information doesn't need to be constantly updated.
+Static site generators allow an entire site to be built in one go on your computer before being put on the server.
+Static sites respond to requests much faster than dynamic ones, provide improved security since there's nothing dynamic to be exploited, and are better suited at handling traffic surges, as they only need to serve static files.
+If you are building a site where its information doesn't need to be constantly updated, static sites are a great option.

 ## Overview